-out-of-band frequencies has been analyzed using physical optics.
+The response of reflector antennas to out-of-band frequencies has been analyzed using physical optics.
 A simple approximate expression has been obtained for the effective aperture, and this expression yields both the receiving pattern and the frequency dependence of the on-axis gain.
-The theory has been compared with published out-of-band measurements, and the pattern agreement is good, but the measured gain falls This discrepancy is below the theory. caused by mismatch loss in the coax-towavequide adapter.
-[Contact: David A. Hill, (303) 497-3472]
+The theory has been compared with published out-of-band measurements, and the pattern agreement is good, but the measured gain falls below the theory.
+This discrepancy is caused by mismatch loss in the coax-to-waveguide adapter.